-16. NAIVASHA SUB-COUNTY HOSPITAL: Your rotation will take place at Naivasha Sub-County Hospital.
-NSCH is a 273-bed government hospital notable for a nationally renowned maternity wing called the Friends of Naivasha Women's Centre that opened in 2013 with the support of local philanthropy.
-In July 2015, NSCH opened an emergency department (called Accident & Emergency, aka A&E or Casualty) to manage the high volume of road traffic accidents brought in from the nearby highways.
+16a.
+NAIVASHA COUNTY REFERRAL HOSPITAL: Your rotation will take place at Naivasha County Referral Hospital.
+NCRH is a 273-bed government hospital notable for a nationally renowned maternity wing called the Friends of Naivasha Women's Centre that opened in 2013 with the support of local philanthropy.
+In July 2015, NCRH opened an emergency department (called Accident & Emergency, aka A&E or Casualty) to manage the high volume of road traffic accidents brought in from the nearby highways.
 In December 2015, the Radiology Department was renovated and received brand new ultrasound and X-ray machines, including a portable X-ray.
-There is a CT scanner available in town at a private clinic called L&L, though it usually takes several days for families to raise the funds necessary to pay for the CT before it is performed.
-MRIs are only available in Nairobi.
+There are two CT scanners available in town at a private clinic called L&L and a branch of Nairobi Women's Hospital, though it usually takes at least several days for families to raise the funds necessary to pay for the CT before it is performed.
+MRIs are only available in Nakuru or Nairobi.

-The hospital has 6 attending physicians, termed consultants: 1 surgeon, 1 internist, 2 radiologists, 1 obstetrician-gynecologist, and 1 pediatrician.
+The hospital has 9 attending physicians, termed consultants: 2 surgeons, 1 internist, 1 radiologist, 1 anesthesiologist, 1 obstetrician-gynecologist, 1 ENT, and 2 pediatricians.
 The bulk of the inpatient clinical work is performed by MOIs and COIs under the supervision of MOs and oversight by the consultants.
 COs work in the hospital clinics, particularly the Outpatient Department (OPD) HIV Clinic, which in Kenya is called the Comprehensive Care Centre (CCCs), and the TB Clinic, called Chest Clinic.
 There is a pharmacy and a laboratory that offers most of the routine tests we would order in the US.

-Patients pay a fee for each individual service provided to them (i.e. one liter of normal saline, laundry, etc.) and they often cannot afford more complicated, pricey procedures, necessitating that some clinical decisions will need to be made with incomplete data or with the patient unable to pay for the usual therapy we would recommend.
+Patients pay a fee for each individual service provided to them (i.e. one liter of normal saline, laundry, etc.) and they often cannot afford more complicated, pricey procedures, necessitating that some clinical decisions will be made with incomplete data or with the patient unable to pay for the usual therapy we would recommend.
 Patients are required to pay the entire balance of their hospital bill before they are discharged home or transferred to another hospital, causing some patients to stay on the ward for weeks pending availability of funds.
-There is one social worker for all of NSCH named Mr. Langat who can assist in defraying part of the bill in very extreme cases, but that process takes quite a while to pursue.
+There are two social workers for all of NCRH who can assist in defraying part of the bill in very extreme cases, but that process takes quite a while to pursue.